hardevsanghera/ntnx-v4api-cats/README.md

 ### Step 8: Review Results
 Open `VMsToUpdate.xlsx` to examine the status of category associations.
-Screenshot, the "ToUpdate" sheet with status of the VM update:
+<p>Screenshot, the "ToUpdate" sheet with status of the VM update:
 <img src="files/vm_update.png" alt="Status of VM updates" width="500">

 ## 📁 Project Structure